-- Light Bulb Heaters, like the Inkbird Ceramic Heat Emitter, have infrared bulbs.
+- Light Bulb Heaters, like the Inkbird Ceramic Heat Emitter on Amazon, have infrared bulbs.
 These pet heaters are ideal for reptiles, aquariums, brooders, and other small places to receive warmth.

 - Heating mats/pads warm using low voltage transmitters that activate upon laying.
 You can use them as they are or as heating pads for dogs’ houses.

-- Microwavable Pads, like the Snuggle Safe Pet Heating Pad, act like hot water bottles and are convenient for short warm-ups.
+- Microwavable Pads, like the Snuggle Safe Pet Heating Pad on Amazon, act like hot water bottles and are convenient for short warm-ups.
 But you must reheat them frequently to keep your dog comfortable.

 - Some beddings contain a thermostat for gentle warmth during nap times.
-K&H Thermo-Snuggly Heated Pet Bed is one such pet bed.
+K&H Thermo-Snuggly Heated Pet Bed on Amazon is one such pet bed.
 But they’re best for an indoor space.